Senior Seminars Registration

 - If the waiting list has five or more students, then students may petition to get into the seminar from the waiting list.

-- To petition to get into a seminar from the waiting list, students must provide an argument as to why they should be admitted.
+- To petition to get into a seminar from the waiting list, students must provide a brief argument as to why they should be admitted.
 A faculty panel will review the petitions and select the four students who will get into the seminar from the waiting list.
 The decisions of the faculty panel are final and not subject to appeal.
-Students may only submit one petition.
-Students may not petition to get into seminars if they are not on the waiting list for that seminar.
-More information about petitioning to get into a seminar will be posted in the Files & Resources section of the Courseworks site.
+Students may only submit one Students may not petition to get into seminars if they are not on the waiting list for that seminar.
+More information about petitioning to get into a seminar will be posted in the Files section of the Courseworks site.

 - Students who petition but do not get into a seminar from the waiting list, will remain on the waiting list for that seminar.
 If a seat opens up in the seminar, unsuccessful petitioners will be admitted first in the order of their lottery numbers.
 If further seats open, then students who did not submit petitions will be admitted to the seminar from the waiting list in the order of their lottery numbers.